christoph-v/spark/README.md

 slightly updated on 2024-05-11

-## We are now striving to establish the infrastructure
+## The Society has been Founded

 The repository spark (this repository) is still under my responsibility, but I am trying to organize my (better our) work within the boundaries of the freshly founded association
 [**"Society for Lifelong Collaborating"**](https://lc-soc-lc.or.at).

-Btw.: This will need the approbation by the organs of that society.
+Some very first experiments with DIS and FreeWRL have been done in the scope of The Society, but the approbation of my projects by the organs of that society is still pending.

-Puchberg, 2024-05-11
+Vienna, 2025-03-02

 # Statements